chocolatey/choco-wiki/How To Parse PackageParameters Argument.md

 When installing a Chocolatey Package, it is possible to use a number of arguments to control how the package is installed.
 Each one of these arguments is detailed [here](https://github.com/chocolatey/chocolatey/wiki/CommandsInstall).

 This _How-To_ focuses on how a package creator can make use of the PackageParameters argument within their package, and how they can parse the string which is passed through into their package from the installation command.

-Let's use the following code snippet as the basis of this _How-To_ A complete example of how you **could** do this is shown here:
+## Code Sample

 ```powershell